Henry Einspruch: Career as Christian missionary

 Former building of Salem Hebrew Lutheran Mission, Baltimore, 2018.

 in 1923, Einspruch founded the Salem Hebrew Lutheran Mission in East Baltimore, located at the intersection of South Caroline and East Baltimore streets in Baltimore's historic Jewish quarter close to Corned Beef Row.
 The Salem Hebrew Lutheran Mission's church building has a Magen David above its entrance with the Greek letters iota eta sigma (IHS, a monogram for "Jesus Christ").
 Einspruch founded Lederer Messianic Jewish Communications, which became the largest publisher of "Hebrew-Christian" literature in the world.
 On Shabbat, Einspruch was known to regularly stand on a soapbox in front of various Baltimore-area synagogues and deliver Christian sermons in the Yiddish language.

-Later life and death

-Einspruch died in January 1977 in Washington, D.C.
-He was survived by his wife Marie (April 3, 1909 – March 17, 2012), whom he married in 1941.
-Marie Einspruch was a Christian missionary from Bethlehem, Pennsylvania who was of Pennsylvania Dutch heritage and thus could easily understand Yiddish due to the high level of mutual intelligibility of Yiddish and the Pennsylvania Dutch language.
-As a Lutheran missionary, she joined the Jewish Mission in Baltimore in 1931, and was the official typesetter for her husband's Yiddish translation of the Christian New Testament.
-Following Henry Einspruch's death in 1977, Marie became the director of what had become known as the Lederer/Messianic Jewish Resources International.
-Marie Einspruch died in Rockville, Maryland in 2012 at the age of 102.
-Henry and Marie Einspruch are survived by their daughter Muriel.

 In popular culture

-New Yiddish Rep's "The Gospel According to Chaim" (די בשׂורה לויט חיים, Di psure loyt khaim) dramatizes Einspruch's life and his attempts to publish the New Testament in Yiddish.
-According to The Forward, the play is one of the first new, full-length Yiddish plays in decades.
+Mikhl Yashinsky's play "The Gospel According to Chaim" (די בשׂורה לויט חיים, Di psure loyt khaim) dramatizes Einspruch's life and his attempts to publish the New Testament in Yiddish.
+The play, produced by the New Yiddish Rep in 2023, was the first new, full-length Yiddish play in seven decades.

+Personal life

+Einspruch married Jacoba Gertrude Einspruch (1896–1937) with whom he had one child.

+Einspruch later married Marie Gerlach Einspruch (1909 – 2012), a Lutheran missionary and later director of Messianic Jewish Resources.
+Einspruch and Gerlach Einspruch had one child.
+Gerlach Einspruch was the official typesetter for Einspruch's 1941 Yiddish translation of the New Testament.

+On 4 January 1977 Einspruch died at the National Lutheran Home for the Aged, in Washington, D.C. aged 77.
+Einspruch is buried at the Parkwood Cemetery and Mausoleum, Baltimore.